 Doctors in England, Wales and Scotland normally accept all students onto their lists of NHS patients.
 Hospitals offer some level of care to all visitors and residents of the UK.
 However, not all hospital treatment is automatically covered so the information below will help you decide whether to take individual medical insurance.

-Download the free Expert Health Check app for reliable and useful health information for students.
+Download the free Student Health App for reliable and useful health information for students.

 If you paid Immigration Health Surcharge as part of your short term student visa you are able to use the NHS without charge.
 This is normally the case if you are on an 11 month visa.

 If you decide to purchase medical insurance, UKCISA has information about how to do this.

 In the UK, it is usual to pay for insurance to protect against any loss or injury to yourself or your belongings.
 Policies usually cover you for part or all of the replacement value of what you have lost.
 You can also use an insurance company in your own country or check Endsleigh, a company which insures students.
 If you have valuable items, e.g. jewellery and electrical items, make sure the policy covers their value.
 If you are living in an Oxford Brookes hall of residence, we will insure some of the contents of your room.

 You can insure your luggage for the time you are travelling by buying travel insurance.
 Keep copies of your insurance policies, passport and visa.